Altyn-Emel National Park: The Singing Dunes

 The "Singing Dunes" are located 300 km from Almaty National Park.
 The area is referred to as the Singing Dunes on account of the rumbling sound emitted from the sand.
 The Singing Barchan dune is 1.5 km long and 120 m high.
 The barchan is crescent-shaped.
 When the wind is blowing from the west dispersing the sands, it can sound as if a pipe organ is playing.
 The cause of this phenomenon is still a mystery, but scientists theorize that in hot dry weather the sand gets electrified due to friction and creates a certain sonic vibration.

 Climate and ecoregion

 The climate of Altyn-Emel is Humid continental climate, warm summer (Köppen climate classification (Dfb)).
-This climate is characterized by large seasonal temperature differentials and a warm summer (at least four months averaging over 10 C, but no month averaging over 22 C).
+This climate is characterised by large seasonal temperature differentials and a warm summer (at least four months averaging over 10 C, but no month averaging over 22 C).
 The park is in the Tian Shan foothill arid steppe ecoregion.